Maria Hertogh: Fourth marriage and moving to the US

 After her divorce from Ballermans, Maria moved to Zuidsingel, a neighbourhood not far from Bergen op Zoom.
 There, she reconnected with an old friend who offered her employment at her Indonesian food stall at a night market.
 In early 1984, she was admitted to hospital due to a stroke resulting from blocked arteries.
 After being kept for a week, she was discharged and returned to her job at the stall.

-It was at the same stall that Maria met Benjamin Leopold Pichel, a naturalised Dutch citizen of Indonesian descent.
-Pichel was originally from Ambon, and a sailor by profession.
+It was at this stall that Maria met Benjamin Leopold Pichel, a naturalised Dutch citizen of Indonesian descent.
+Pichel was originally from Jakarta, Indonesia and a sailor by profession.
 That same year, they married and on 15 September 1984, emigrated to the United States, intent on opening an Indonesian restaurant there.
 They elected to settle in Lake Tahoe, Nevada.
 Lacking employment authorisation from the Immigration and Naturalization Service, Maria could only work ill-paid odd jobs such as a babysitter or a chambermaid.

 In March 1989, Malaysian journalist Fatini Yaacob, along with two of Maria's children, flew to Lake Tahoe to interview her for the Dewan Masyarakat.
 Yaacob informed her that the Terengganu State Government, under the leadership of Tan Sri Wan Mokhtar Ahmad, had offered her a parcel of land in Kemaman District if she wished to return home to Malaysia.
-Maria declined, citing her trauma from the riots.
+Maria declined, citing her trauma from the riots and fearing her safety.

-On 29 January 1998, Maria finally returned to Kemaman for Hari Raya and reunited with Kamariah, as well as paying her respects to Che Aminah's grave.
-It was their first meeting in 48 years; unfortunately, it would be the only time they were able to see each other again before Kamariah died of leukaemia.
+However, on 29 January 1998, Maria did return to Kemaman for Hari Raya (the local name for the Muslim Eid al-Fitr festival) and reunited with Kamariah, as well as paying her respects to Che Aminah's grave.
+It was their first meeting in 48 years; unfortunately, it would be the only time they were able to see each other again before Kamariah died of leukemia.
 Sometime between 2001 and 2003, Maria left Pichel and returned to the Netherlands, settling in Huijbergen.
 The two officially divorced in 2004.